 Many people traveling on points and miles look for ways to enhance their travel experience.
 Since 15-hour flights can be torturous, finding access to a bed may make this one of the better award opportunities available (when the space opens).
 If New Zealand is in your future, remember to look for saver space on Air New Zealand.
 It's a rare beast, but it's worth the trouble if you have time to plan and some flexibility.

-One of the easiest Star Alliance partners for searching and booking here is United.
-On United's site, I found a nonstop flight from Auckland to Los Angeles that costs 99,000 miles each way.
+United is one of the easiest Star Alliance partners for searching and booking here.
+I found a nonstop flight from Houston to Auckland on United's site that costs 110,000 miles each way.

-Nonstop business class costs 45,000 miles each way between the South Pacific and Los Angeles using Virgin Atlantic Flying Club.
-If you catch a 30% transfer bonus from American Express, that's just 35k points each way!
+Nonstop business class costs just 45,000 miles each way between the South Pacific and Los Angeles using Virgin Atlantic Flying Club.
+If you catch a 30% transfer bonus from a partner rewards program, that's just 35k points each way!

 The only murky point is the change in verbiage from “New Zealand” to “South Pacific” to Los Angeles.
-This is different that the previous Virgin Atlantic award chart for Air New Zealand, which had South Pacific and New Zealand listed separately.
-There are no nonstops between other places in the South Pacific and Los Angeles, though Air New Zealand may resume LAX–Rarotonga service at some point.
+This differs from the previous Virgin Atlantic award chart for Air New Zealand, which had South Pacific and New Zealand listed separately.
+Presently, there are no nonstops between Los Angeles and other places in the South Pacific besides Auckland.

 Route | Economy Class Mileage Requirement | Business Class Mileage Requirement |